Payroll → Payroll Settings

 Payroll → Payroll Settings → Time Entry Options

-Apply Default Labor Rates on Timecard Import: Toggle this to Yes if you would like default rates associated with your timecard import.
-This feature is available to clients who use the Time Entry Excel file to import their payroll.
-This feature is not commonly used.
+Apply Default Labor Rates on Timecard Import: (Not commonly used) Toggle this to Yes if you would like default labor rates applied to your timecard import.
+This feature is available to clients who use the Time Import Spreadsheet excel file to import their payroll.